Possessives: ¡Madre mía!, el libro tuyo, muy señor mío...

 Confirmamos su reserva para el acto oficial.
 (We confirm your reservation for the official event.)

 Artículo + sustantivo + posesivo + relativo (Article + noun + possessive + relative pronoun)La carta tuya que leímos en la reunión fue conmovedora.
-(The letter of yours that we read at the meeting was moving.)
+(Your letter that we read at the meeting was moving.)

 Posesivo + numero/cuantificador (Possessive + number/quantifier)Sus cinco invitados llegaron tarde a la fiesta de disfraces.
-(Your five guests arrived late to the costume party.)
+(Her/His five guests arrived late to the costume party.)

 Exceptions!